msramalho/feup-comp/README.md

 * ```DEBUG``` denotes the debug flag, meaning whether the run should report execution details - provided optionally.

 ## Overview
+Our tool receives a source code file/folder for analyzing, and, optionally, a _settings.json_ file indicating which patterns to run, which operations to perform on the results, input/output paths, and number of threads to use.
+After parsing command line arguments, setting up configurations, and creating _WorkerFactories_ for each type of _Worker_ (pattern analyzer) to be run, we execute a _ClassScanner_ for each class set to be analyzed, in parallel.

+A _ClassScanner_ extends Spoon's _CtScanner_, and, thus, iteratively searches the class file's AST in a depth-first manner.
+For each node traversed, it triggers the appropriate _Worker_ instances (found by a request to the _FactoryManager_ class, and matched by a _TypeFilter_).
+Each worker is run in parallel, and _Futures_ of the task's execution are kept in order to later retrieve the execution report.
+By traversing the AST, we also construct an equally shaped tree of _Nodes_, to keep tabs on execution reports, and to be able to retrieve these reports from every part of the program (be it a single method, an inner class, or the global file).

+Information regarding how to define patterns and how they work can be found in the [project's user manual](USAGE.md).

 ## Testsuite
 We used the jUnit testing framework for quality assurance.
 We strove for 100% method coverage on all types of Workers (pattern definitions), as well as the pattern matching engine itself.